nemequ/wav/README.md

 may change.
 I don't expect many API-breaking changes, but can't promise that yet.

-Moving forward, I think the next priority is going to be writing tests.
-A **lot** of tests.
-We need to verify that every single function compiles to the intended instruction(s) in WebAssembly.

 As I mentioned earlier, adding functionality beyond what is provided by WebAssembly SIMD is outside of WAV's scope, which means once WAV's API is stable and complete we should be done, at least until